DarraghReid/dara-MS1/README.md

 ## Structure
 The site is designed as a single webpage with multiple sections.
-Each section is linked to in the home page as well as in call-to-action buttons throughout the site.
+Each section is linked to in the navigation bar in home page as well as in call-to-action buttons throughout the site.
 This should result in fast and intuitive navigation.

 The navigation bar is structured from left to right in order of importance,